williamouyang/okta.github.io/docs/api/rest/apps.md

 <span class="api-uri-template api-uri-delete"><span class="api-label">DELETE</span> /apps/*:aid*/users/*:uid*</span>

 Removes an assignment for a user from an application.

+> This is a destructive operation and the user's app profile will not be recoverable.
+If the app is enabled for provisioning and configured to deactivate users, the user will also be deactivated in the target application.

 ##### Request Parameters
 {:.api .api-request .api-request-params}